 - Its diuretic properties make it a quick and effective remedy to reduce swelling and combat fluid retention.
-This is a consequence of its content of potassium and flavonoids.
-Actually, these also help to reduce and calm inflammation.
+This is because of its potassium and flavonoids properties.
+Even more, these also help to reduce and calm inflammation.

 - It’s a great antioxidant thanks to its flavonoid content.
 Therefore, it helps fight the cellular aging that free radicals cause, both externally and in our organs.

 - Its high re-mineralizing power is very beneficial in stages of fatigue, recovery or convalescence, as well as being an excellent option for athletes.

 - Horsetail is great for healing wounds.
 It even improves and accelerates the recovery of bone fractures and sprains.

 - Plus, it reduces uric acid and prevents gout attacks.